anchvo/pp2-synonym-quiz-game/README.md

 - The category choice is first display directly after starting the game via the start game button.
 - It allows the user to pick a category of their choosing, either verbs, nouns or adjectives and then displays the corresponding questions after being clicked on.
-- After finishing a category, the user can pick another category from the two remaining ones and after finishing two, they can pick the last one before ending the game.
+- After finishing a category, the user can pick another category from the two remaining ones and after finishing two, they can pick the last one before ending the game (see Mid Category Choice)

 ![Category Choice](assets/documentation/screenshots/category-choice.png)